Holistic Evaluation of Multimodal LLMs on Spatial Intelligence: Introduction

-In addition, we conduct a case study on noteworthy failure cases drawn both from these benchmarks and from in-the-wild sources, illustrating the strengths and limitations of GPT-5 and other state-of-the-art models.
-The findings from the case study align closely with the quantitative results: MM and SR perform relatively well, while the other four tasks show poor performance.
-We identified some interesting findings: (1) Although SR performs well overall, the model still exhibits certain blind spots such as the inadequate ability to handle the perspective effect.
-(2) The model demonstrates significant improvement in MR compared to other MLLMs, successfully solving some problems for the first time.
-However, it still struggles with some tasks that are straightforward for humans.
-(3) PT, DA, and CR remain particularly challenging due to their reliance on integrated capabilities and multi-stage reasoning.
-An analysis of its reasoning process indicates that the lack of fundamental spatial abilities prevents the model from completing correct reasoning, even when it adopts an appropriate problem-solving approach.
+In addition, we conduct a case study on representative failure cases drawn both from the selected benchmarks and from in-the-wild examples, providing deeper insights into the strengths and limitations of GPT-5 and other state-of-the-art models.
+The qualitative findings are highly consistent with the quantitative results: while \textit{Metric Measurement (MM)} and \textit{Spatial Relations (SR)} show relatively strong performance, the remaining four capabilities exhibit substantial room for improvement.
+Several noteworthy observations emerge from this analysis: (1) Although \textit{Spatial Relations (SR)} performs well overall, the model still exhibits certain blind spots.
+Most notably, insufficient handling of perspective effects.
+(2) GPT-5 shows significant improvements in \textit{Mental Reconstruction (MR)} compared with previous MLLMs, successfully solving test tasks for the first time.
+However, it continues to fail on problems that are trivial for humans (\eg, \cref{fig:teaser} right).
+(3) \textit{Perspective-Taking (PT)}, \textit{Deformation and Assembly (DA)}, and \textit{Comprehensive Reasoning (CR)} remain particularly challenging due to their reliance on integrated capabilities and multi-stage reasoning.
+Analysis of the reasoning trajectories suggests that a lack of fundamental spatial representations prevents models from arriving at correct conclusions, even when the overall problem-solving strategy is sound.

-We hope that this technical report will provide a foundation for advancing future research on spatial intelligence in MLLMs.
-Beyond benchmarking current progress, our work also highlights the unique challenges posed by SI, clarifies fundamental task categories, and standardizes evaluation practices.
-Together, these contributions aim to establish a shared basis for comparing future models, guiding methodological improvements, and fostering cumulative advances in the pursuit of spatial intelligence.
+We hope that \name will serve as a foundation for advancing future research on spatial intelligence in MLLMs.
+Beyond benchmarking current progress, our work delineates the fundamental capabilities that constitute spatial intelligence, examines evaluation protocols, and surfaces the unique challenges inherent to this domain.
+To support the community, we release the \name codebase, a unified evaluation suite that consolidates tasks, protocols, prompts, and reproducible pipelines, together with the \name leaderboard, which provides a continually updated snapshot of model performance across the SI spectrum.
+Collectively, these resources establish a common ground for comparing future models, guiding methodological innovation, and fostering cumulative progress toward robust spatial intelligence.